libisolation/libhypervisor/README.md

-# libhypervisor
+# libhv

-libhypervisor is a cross-platform hypervisor library.
+libhv is a cross-platform hypervisor library.